 3. Keep it simple.

 It’s one thing to make your favorite foods and snacks, it’s another thing to go overboard.
-Remember, this is a quiet evening at home.
-Make as many dishes as needed, but resist the temptation to make all the things.
+Make as many dishes as you truly want, but resist the temptation to make all the things.